High Power Laser Systems Market Size and Share

 High Power Laser Systems Market Analysis by Mordor Intelligence

-The high power laser systems market size stands at USD 11.9 billion in 2025 and is projected to reach USD 15.87 billion by 2030, registering a 5.93% CAGR during the forecast period.
+The high power laser systems market is expected to grow from USD 11.9 billion in 2025 to USD 12.56 billion in 2026 and is forecast to reach USD 16.46 billion by 2031 at 5.55% CAGR over 2026-2031.
 Strong demand from electric-vehicle body-in-white lines, aerospace micro-welding, and defense high-energy laser (HEL) deployments underpins this expansion.
 Manufacturers favor fiber-based platforms that combine 50% wall-plug efficiency with sub-50 µm kerf precision, shifting capital toward high-power solutions that outpace conventional mechanical processing.
 Supply-chain reshoring initiatives funded by the CHIPS Act amplify domestic laser‐equipment investment, while EU incentives under the Net-Zero Industry Act accelerate adoption of laser cleaning to meet environmental targets.
 Defense modernization solidifies demand for systems above 100 kW as NATO allies formalize procurement of directed-energy platforms.

 Key Report Takeaways